-Your teacher can be contacted via the email system on the portal.
-Name Email Jodie Liu jodie.liu@staff.griffithcollege.edu.au , , , , , , , , , , , , , , , , , , , ,

-1.3 Staff Consultation
+Your teacher/s can be contacted via email as below:

+You will also find their email in the Teacher's tile on your Course Site.

+Name Email Jodie Liu jodie.liu@staff.griffithcollege.edu.au

+1.3 Meet with your teacher

-Your teacher is available each week for consultation outside of normal class times.
-Times that your teacher will be available for consultation will be given in the first week of class.
-A list of times and rooms will be published on the Griffith College Portal under the "Support and Services/Teacher Consultation Times" link.
+Your teacher is available each week to meet outside of normal class times.
+This is called consultation.
+Times that your teacher will be available for consultation will be found on the Teacher's tile on your Course Site.